Mid-Century Modern Design at Elmet

 The deer and leaf-patterned printed fabric hanging on the wall in the front bedroom is by David Whitehead, another important Lancashire firm based not far away at Rawtenstall.
 Designed by Cawthra Mulock in 1955, it epitomises the vibrant colours and dynamic graphic style of the post-war era.

-Elmet Farmhouse features two impressive ‘Textureprints’ by Hungarian-born textile designer Tibor Reich, produced in the mid 1950s for his company Tibor Fabrics.
+Elmet Farmhouse features two impressive ‘Textureprints’ by Hungarian-born textile designer Tibor Reich, produced in the mid 1950s for his company Tibor.
 A long length of Coral, a striking black and grey design with overlapping organic motifs, hangs in the attic stairwell.